theo297/Scikit-learn-architecture-recovery/README.md

 ## 6. Early Architecture Decisions

-Per Chapter 2, software architecture embodies the **earliest, hardest-to-change** design decisions.
+Software architecture embodies the earliest, hardest-to-change design decisions.
 These decisions constrain all subsequent implementation.
 The high-level layer structure in Section 3.2 is the direct architectural manifestation of each decision below.

 ### 6.1 How the High-Level Architecture Expresses Early Decisions